Home Hemorrhoids Thrombosed Hemorrhoid Burst: 9 Treatments & 6 Prevention

 While immediate steps for pain relief and proper hygiene can go a long way in treating a burst thrombosed hemorrhoid, medical treatments may be necessary for more severe cases.
 Here are some of the medical treatments available for hemorrhoid burst:

-Painkillers: Over-the-counter medications like acetaminophen and ibuprofen can provide short-term relief from pain.
-Your healthcare provider may also prescribe more potent painkillers, such as opioids, if necessary.
+Painkillers: Over-the-counter medications like acetaminophen and ibuprofen are the best prescription medicine for helping to shrink hemorrhoids and provide short-term relief from pain.
+Your healthcare provider may also prescribe more potent painkillers, if necessary.

 Topical Treatments: Prescription-strength ointments and suppositories containing steroids or lidocaine may be prescribed by your healthcare provider to relieve pain and inflammation.
 These medications are typically used for a short period and are not recommended for long-term use.